ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

   - You can skip configuring a firewall on hosts with internal IP addresses.
   - You can perform cleanup tasks only when a filesystem is getting full.

 See :ref:`commonly_used_facts` for a list of facts that frequently appear in conditional statements.
 Not all facts exist for all hosts.
-For example, the 'lsb_major_release' fact used in an example below only exists when the lsb_release package is installed on the target host.
+For example, the 'lsb_major_release' fact used in the example below only exists when the ``lsb_release package`` is installed on the target host.
 To see what facts are available on your systems, add a debug task to your playbook:

 .. code-block:: yaml